-Murder mystery events have become a popular team-building activity because they facilitate interaction between employees and improve teamwork and problem-solving skills.
+Murder mysteries have become a popular team-building activity because they improve teamwork and problem-solving skills.

 To make the experience more immersive, encourage players to dress up and gather props to match the event’s theme.
 Also, don’t forget to utilize the background features on zoom for added realism.

 Hypothetical Situations is one of the most popular and effective games, particularly in stages of employee onboarding, large groups of workshops.
 Let’s imagine you are training your customer support team to handle difficult refunds.
 You can present various situations and ask them to develop ideas on how they would tackle them.

 This activity allows your team to work together and use their skills to tackle any problems.
 It also shows how your team works under pressure and their steps to stay cool, calm, and collected.